 #1 – The Tankless Water Heater Provides You With An On-Demand Hot Water

-One of the major advantages of the tankless water heater is that it allows you access to on-demand hot water without having to deal with the extra energy consumed by the traditional water heater which has a tank for storing hot water.
+Home Guides experts say that one of the major advantages of the tankless water heater is that it allows you access to on-demand hot water without dealing with the extra energy consumed by the traditional water heater, which has a tank for storing hot water.

-The tankless water heater is famed for its ability to deliver instantaneous hot water.
+The tankless water heater is famed to deliver instantaneous hot water.

 This ability enables it to circumvent standby heat loss which is a major disadvantage of the traditional tank-style water heaters.